MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 ### A page is Content + Actions + Factboxes

-For all pages, there is a common structure to the areas of a page where content, factboxes, and actions can be displayed.
+For all task pages, i.e. excluding dialogs and part pages, there is a common structure to the areas of a page where content, factboxes, and actions can be displayed.

 ![Containers](media/page-layout-containers.png "Containers for Content and Factboxes, plus actions.")

 The 'content' area provide rich layout capabilities which are described in the coming sections.
 The 'factboxes' area is limited to show a list of parts, usually in a vertical arrangement.
+The header consists of the title, action bar, and controls for filtering, views, etc.

 For more information about page areas, see [Pages Overview](properties/devenv-pages-overview.md).